MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 ## Set a snappoint

-1. In the code editor, click the left gutter next to a line of code you are interested in to set a snappoint (make sure it is code that you know will execute).
+1. In the code editor, click the left gutter next to a line of code you are interested in to set a snappoint.
+Make sure it is code that you know will execute.

    ![Set a snappoint](../debugger/media/snapshot-set-snappoint.png "Set a snappoint")